 The workstation computer or laptop port in networking is called MDI (Media Dependent Interface).
 In contrast, the ports on network switches are labeled MDIX (Media Dependent Interface with Crossover).
 This distinction is crucial in ensuring seamless communication.

 RJ45 jacks, the connectors attached to copper twisted pair cables, are intricately crimped to facilitate communication.
-Transmit pair pins on one end are connected to receive pair pins on the other, forming a reliable communication channel.
+The transmit pair pins on one end are connected to receive pair pins on the other, forming a reliable communication channel.
 MDI Ports Transmit data on pins 1 and 2 and receive data on pins 3 and 6.

 MDIX (MDI Crossover)